eolementhe/guide/guide.md

 ![workflow-dropbox-7](images/workflow-dropbox-7.png)

 Now you can select your Dropbox account in your workflow.
-Click on `Choose from dropbow`for To access your dropbox files.
+Click on `Choose from dropbox` for To access your dropbox files.

 ![workflow-dropbox-8](images/workflow-dropbox-8.png)